Aishaatoulba/World-Happiness-Report/README.md

 # World-Happiness-Report
-Analyzing world happiness data using SQL
+Analyzing world happiness data using SQL and R

 check the notebook here :
 ## 📖 Table of Contents: